coherent-oss/system/README.md

 ## Limitations

-As this is a fledgling prototype of a system thusfar, the limitations are to great to enumerate, but follow the [issues](https://github.com/coherent-oss/system/issues) for more.
+As this is a fledgling prototype of a system thusfar, the limitations are to great to enumerate, but follow the [issues](https://github.com/coherent-oss/system/issues) (also [coherent.build issues](https://github.com/coherent-oss/coherent.build/issues) and [coherent.test issues](https://github.com/coherent-oss/coherent.test/issues)) for more.